 In South Coastal Karnataka and Kerala in all the Vishnu and Siva temples, there is a sanctum for Sastha in the South-West corner.
 Whereas the Aiyanar shrines are standalone and are normally found at the border of villages.
 Sastha worship rituals follow Agamic practices and Aiyanar worship is non-Agamic.
 However, Sastha and Aiyanar are considered different manifestations of the same deity.

 For now, I will leave Arya and Ayappan out and would encourage you to look up.
 The book Elements of Hindu Iconography by T A Gopinath Rao is a good starting point.

-Here Sastha, two-armed, is holding Sendu (Vajradanda) in his right hand and his left hand is resting on his left knee.
-Sastha is seated in Virasana and a Yogapatta runs around his right waist and left knee.
+Here Sastha, two-armed, is holding a Sendu (Vajradanda) in his right hand and his left hand is resting on his left knee.
+Sastha is seated in Virasana and a Yogapatta runs around his right side of the waist and left knee.
 His hair is spread out in a circle.
 The ornamentation is complete.
 Note in this case Sastha is not wearing Yajnopavitha (the sacred thread), unusual in a way.
 See the back view.

 As is typical with Tamil Nadu bronzes, Sastha is sitting on a Padmapeetha which in turn is supported by a Bhadrapeetha.

 Sastha Vigrahas in bronze with Yogapatta date back to the Chola period, around the 9th-12th century.
 This Vigraha is newer in comparison and may be dated to the eighteenth century but not earlier.
 The surface area is pitted and it has a blackish patina, suggesting prolonged periods of water immersion.